 What other schemes are there for First Time Buyers?

-The most talked about options are the Help to Buy Equity Loan scheme and the Shared Ownership scheme.
+The most talked about options is the Shared Ownership scheme.

 Shared Ownership is also a great scheme if you’re struggling to buy a property because your income is not enough, or if you need to buy a higher value property than you can afford.